 The shocking truth is that if you polled people next week to ask what you wore to church the week before – they wouldn’t remember.
 We need to make sure that we are dressing in a way that helps us to focus on worship, to honor God, and to not be a distraction to others.

 Get dressed for church with purpose.
 Let your kids know what the purpose is for what they wear.
-Cast a vision for them.
+Getting your kids dressed for church is so much easier when you cast a vision for them.

-#2 Choose Clothes that help with Focus when Getting Dressed for Church
+#2 Choose Clothes for Focus when Getting Kids Ready for Church

 A huge key to getting your kids dressed for church with less stress is to pick out the clothes the night before.
 I promise that you will save yourself so much time and headaches.